eXascaleInfolab/xmeasures/README.md

 NMI Options:
   -n, --nmi               evaluate NMI (Normalized Mutual Information)
                             (default=off)
-  -a, --all               evaluate all NMIs using avg and min denominators
+  -a, --all               evaluate all NMIs using sqrt, avg and min
-                            besides the max one  (default=off) -e, --ln                use ln (exp base) instead of log2 (Shannon entropy, bits) for the information measuring  (default=off)
+                            denominators besides the max one  (default=off) -e, --ln                use ln (exp base) instead of log2 (Shannon entropy, bits) for the information measuring  (default=off)
 ```